 Our second antecedent problem is what’s called “anticipatory reference,” which Bryan Garner calls “the vice of referring to something that is yet to be mentioned (5)," meaning that the writer puts the pronoun before the antecedent—a no no.

-To avoid confusing your readers, make sure the antecedent comes first.
+To make it easy for your readers, make sure the antecedent comes first.
 In many cases, you can solve the problem by switching around the noun and pronoun: “If champagne’s available, be sure to order it.”